GIST-CSBL/ADMET-FM/README.md

 classification and regression fine-tuning.

 - **Purpose:** Molecular representation learning for accurate and generalizable ADMET property prediction.
-- **Pre-training:** Learning molecular representations by integrating molecular structure and ADMET profile information.
+- **Pre-training:** ADMET-FM employs ChemBERTa-2 (`DeepChem/ChemBERTa-77M-MTR`) as its backbone architecture and learns molecular representations by integrating molecular structure and ADMET profile information.
 - **Downstream Applications:** Fine-tuning the pre-trained model for diverse ADMET classification and regression tasks.

 Contact Info: